SCOPE OF THIS CHAPTER

 The supervising social worker will ensure that any newly approved foster carer is clear about their responsibility to notify the fostering service before any change in the composition of their household occurs or where there is any significant change in their circumstances which affects their fostering, for example any new relationship, pregnancy or bereavement.

-If the supervising social worker discovers that there has been a change in the foster carer's household without prior notice, the manager must be informed and an immediate review of the foster carer's approval must be convened - see Review of Foster Carers Procedure.
+If the supervising social worker discovers that there has been a change in the foster carer's household without prior notice, the manager must be informed and consideration given to whether a review of the foster carer's approval needs to be convened - see Review of Foster Carers Procedure.
 In these circumstances, a suspension of the foster carer's approval may have to be considered at the review.

-Pending the completion of the full assessment, where the foster carer wishes their partner to stay overnight before the full assessment is completed, a Disclosure and Barring Service (DBS) enhanced check must be carried out, and a risk assessment must also be completed to determine the level of additional checks required, before agreement to overnight stays can be given.
-The risk assessment should take account of, amongst other things, the number and ages of the children in the placement, their views about the foster carer's partner, the significance and stability of the relationship (including how long they have known each other) and the foster carer's history of fostering.
+Pending the completion of the full assessment, where the foster carer wishes their partner to stay overnight before the full assessment is completed, a Disclosure and Barring Service (DBS) enhanced check must be carried out, and the partner should not take on any childcare responsibilities until approved as a foster carer.
 Any agreement to overnight stays must be endorsed by the Fostering Service Manager.

-For Exemptions to the usual limit of 3 children and Alterations or other Extensions to Approval, see Exemptions and Extensions Procedure.
+For Exemptions to the usual limit of 3 children and Alterations or other Extensions to Approval, see Exemptions and Changes of Approval Procedure.